-Commercial art gallery; Detroit, Michigan.
-Founded in 1963 by Joseph L. Hudson, the president of the Detroit based J. L. Hudson Company, who had an interest in bringing art of top quality to Detroit.
-Albert Landry, who had previously owned a gallery in New York, was hired as first director.
+The J.L.
+Hudson Gallery (est. 1963-1974) was a commercial art gallery in Detroit, Michigan.
+The gallery was founded in 1963 by Joseph L. Hudson, the president of the Detroit based J. L. Hudson Company, who had an interest in bringing high quality art to Detroit.
+Albert Landry, who had previously owned a gallery in New York, was hired as the gallery's first director.
 The gallery, located in the downtown branch of Hudson's, opened on November 18, 1963 with an exhibition of the W. R. Valentiner Collection.
-Although the gallery had some exhibitions which included 18th and 19th century art, it concentrated on the 20th century, bringing the work of the best contemporary artists to Detroit.
+Although the gallery had some exhibitions which included 18th and 19th century art, it concentrated primarily on the 20th century, bringing the work of the best contemporary artists to Detroit.
 Oscar Piagentini succeeded Landry as gallery director in 1967.
-The gallery closed ca. 1974.
+The gallery closed in 1974.

 The J.L.
 Hudson Gallery records were donated by former gallery director, Joy Emery, as a representative for the J.L.
 Hudson company in its donation of the material.

 Funding for the processing of this collection was provided by the Smithsonian Women's Committee.